 Aggressive biting often happens during a petting session, when the human companion either doesn't understand or ignores the cat's body language.
 While some cats love to be petted for hours on end, sometimes a cat becomes overstimulated for one reason or another and wants to opt out of the petting session, but don't know how to tell you when to stop.

 An annoyed cat signals its feelings with narrowed eyes and ears pulled back.
 If you wait for the inevitable tail lashing, you've waited too long, and you may be rewarded with a bite.
 The rule here is to watch the cat's signals and stop whatever you're doing to prevent an escalation.
 Once you know what your cat's triggers are for aggression you can limit these interactions or prevent them entirely.
 For some cats the trigger may be petting them on the belly, petting them for too long, or being too ruff when petting them near the base of the tail.
 Learn what your cat enjoys and doesn't and follow their lead when petting them.

 Your cat may become upset at seeing a strange cat through a window and react by attacking the first thing it sees in the immediate vicinity—either you or another cat—a classic case of redirected aggression.
 This kind of behavior will require creative thinking on your part.

 First, remove your cat to an area where it can't see the strange cat.
-Next, reassure your cat; spend extra time petting (carefully) it and playing with it.
+Next, reassure your cat; spend extra time carefully petting and playing with it.
 Give your cat extra treats when it's able to interact calmly.
 In extreme cases, your veterinarian may prescribe medication to help your cat feel less anxious.
 If you know who owns the cat, you may also politely ask your neighbors, to keep the animal indoors to prevent the episodes of redirected aggression.